-- On August 4, 2017, the Company raised \$155,000 with the closing of the non-brokered private placement the Company announced in a press release July 24, 2017 (The "Offering").
-Pursuant to the Offering, Arch issued 310,000 Units at a price of \$0.50 per Unit (the "Units").
+- Between August 4, 2017 and September 13, 2017, the Company raised \$200,000 with the closing of the non-brokered private placement the Company announced in a press release July 24, 2017.
+Pursuant to the terms of this offering, Arch issued 400,000 Units at a price of \$0.50 per Unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
-Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.50 per common share until two years after the closing date of the Offering.
-All Common Shares issued in connection with the Offering will be subject to a hold period of four months and one day from the closing date. - On February 28, 2017, the Company raised \$400,000 with the closing of the non-brokered private placement the Company announced in a press release February 21, 2017 (The "Offering").
+Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.50 per common share until two years after the closing date of the private placement. - On February 28, 2017, the Company raised \$400,000 with the closing of the non-brokered private placement the Company announced in a press release February 21, 2017 (The "Offering").
 Pursuant to the Offering, Arch issued 1,000,000 common shares priced at \$0.40 per common share (the "Common Shares").
 All Common Shares issued in connection with the Offering will be subject to a hold period of four months and one day from the closing date. - During June 2016, the Company raised \$330,000 by closing a non-brokered private placement it announced in a press release June 14, 2016.
 Pursuant to the terms of the private placement, Arch issued 660,000 Units at a price of \$0.50 per unit (the "Units").
 Each Unit consists of one common share of the Company and one common share purchase warrant (the "Warrant").
 Each Warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.50 per common share until 5:00PM EST on June 22, 2018. - Company management has secured loans from a director and a shareholder of the Company.
-The outstanding amount is approximately \$319,884 as at June 30, 2017.
+The outstanding amount is approximately \$344,816 as at December 31, 2017.
 During January 2015 the Company agreed to pay 6% per annum paid semi-annually on these funds.
-These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.
+These funds advanced by the director and shareholder were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.
 The shareholder has indicated that they will not be calling the loan in the next twelve months, therefore the loan has been treated as a long-term liability.